Edward2k/NXPCUP/README.md

 2) Execute the command `JLinkExe jlink/jflash.jlink`
 3) Your program should immediately start running on the car

+### Viewing the prints

+If you want to debug your program and find out where your code goes wrong or you simply want to see what values your car prints then follow these instructions.

+1) The following steps can either be done in your default terminal or in an MbedStudio terminal by selecting Terminal > New Terminal.
+2) Open a new Terminal and run `JLinkRTTViewerExe`
+3) Open a new Terminal, run `JLinkExe` and connect to the car: `connect`, `MK66FN2M0XXX18`, `S`, `4000`
+4) As soon as you flash a new program on the car, it should automatically appear in JLinkRTTViewerExe

 ## FAQ

 ### Where do I write my code?